Argentina national football team

-The Argentina national football team (Selección de fútbol de Argentina), nicknamed la Albiceleste (lit. the White and Sky Blue), represents Argentina in men's international football and is administered by the Asociación del Fútbol Argentino (lit.
-'Argentine Football Association'), the governing body of football in Argentina.
-It has been a member of FIFA since 1912 and a founding member of CONMEBOL since 1916.
-It was also a member of PFC, the unified confederation of the Americas from 1946 to 1961.
+The Argentina national football team, (Note: Selección de fútbol de Argentina) nicknamed la Albiceleste,  (Note: English: The White and Sky Blue) represents Argentina in men's international football and is administered by the Argentine Football Association, the governing body of football in Argentina.
+It has been a member of FIFA since 1912 and was a founding member of CONMEBOL in 1916.
+It was also a member of PFC, the unified confederation of the Americas, from 1946 to 1961.
+Argentina has won three FIFA World Cups, having won their most recent World Cup in 2022.
+The team previously won the World Cup in 1978 and 1986, and has appeared in seven World Cup finals, including the inaugural one in 1930.